HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 ### Social proof
 - When you flex your results or credentials, people automatically assume that you know more than them.
 - Truth: Your flex works best when it isn’t viewed as a “flex.”
+- Once you're in [[Entrepreneurship#Promotions |promotion]], your full time job to collect testimonials and social proof from your audience.
+- To get testimonials, you can DM people within your direct network.
+In the creator economy, this usually means creators that are in [[Entrepreneurship#Build your tribe |your tribe]].
+	- The beautiful thing about testimonials from creators is that they are appreciating assets.
+As their popularity increases, so does the value of their testimonial.
+- You can create a "post your wins" space inside of Circle, Discord, Telegram, or whatever other platform you use.
+- This is both where customers can give you praise and where other students can gain inspiration to attempt to get more results.
+	- When people post their wins, you can screenshot those and save them as testimonials, and other customers can use them as motivation to use your product to its maximum potential.
+- Whether you have a cohort, course, or community it is wise to create a testimonial automation by:
+	- Creating a free bonus that you will send to people who leave testimonials.
+	- Adding a module to the end of your product asking people to submit a testimonial in exchange for the free bonus.
+	- Automating or manually sending out an email after the cohort ends or after people have been in the course/community for enough time to get results.
+- Connect your [testimonials](https://testimonial.to) to your email marketing software like [ConvertKit](https://convertkit.com) and add them to an automated email.
+In that email sequence you include a link to the video, document, template (or anything that's your "free bonus") that they can download.
+Or use [zapier](https://zapier.com) to unlock the bonuses after they submitted a testimonial.
+- From there, you can embed the testimonials onto your landing page to enhance the sales for your next launch.
 ### Confidence & Conviction
 - Everyone is on social media to be told what to do in a confident way.
 Nobody is secure in their actions, choices, and beliefs.
 They are looking for someone to confirm them with confidence and give them that clarity to act.
 - Just by crafting your words to be more bold and assertive, you'll be able to gain people's trust: